OfflineIMAP/offlineimap.github.io/_posts/2015-03-25-offlineimap-history.md

 A few developers did improve their own fork, silently.
 They used public repositories but the improvements were sightly dispatched and disconnected.
 When I came into the scene, people woke up and started sending their patches.

 Once the initial burst of the pending patches merged, I expected things to calm down.
-Again, I did not realized how I much I could be wrong.
+Again, I did not realized how much I could be wrong.

 **I almost collapsed under the patches...** thanks to some active and productive developers.
 If you're not new to the project, you already know the most productive of them at that time: **Sebastian Spaeth**.
-I think the project never hit so much activity before which was a good thing.
+I think the project never hit so much activity before.
+Obviously, this was a good thing.

 We tried hard to improve and implement the features we wanted.
 Most have been done but some challenges failed, the biggest being setting up a good test suites despite the successive attempts.